 A primary source of confusion in the difference and similarity between a Massachusetts drunk driving charge and the charge of Driving While Ability Impaired (DWAI).
 Both the Registry and the Division of Insurance Board of Appeal treat a DWAI conviction just like a Massachusetts DUI.
 This has been upheld by the Massachusetts Appeals Court in the case of Bresten v.
 Board of Appeal.

 A New York DWAI conviction carries a minimum license suspension of 90 days.
 This suspension must be served prior to trying to get your Massachusetts license reinstated and there is absolutely nothing that can be done for you, either at the Registry or Board of Appeal, during this suspension period.
 The Mass.
 RMV will check the National Driver Register prior to considering you for reinstatement and the New York DMV must have removed the NDR block on your record.
+The Registry will also check for any Non-Resident Violator Compact (NRVC) Withdrawals and those must be resolved prior to reinstatement in Massachusetts.

 To clear the NDR hold, you must serve the 90 day suspension, complete an alcohol education program and pay the New York Driver Responsibility Assessment Fee.
 The New York DMV imposes this fee in addition to any other fines, fees, surcharges, points, and penalties.
 The amount of the NY Driver Responsibility Assessment depends on the violation.
 The fee for New York breathalyzer refusals or drug or alcohol related violations is $250 per year for a total of $750.00.
 Unpaid annual assessments will result in the revocation of your license or right to operate and a block in the National Driver Register (NDR).